Feel-good figures belied Japan's phantom recession

 After the economy shrank in the second quarter, preliminary figures for a 0.8 percent contraction in the third quarter fitted the definition of a recession - two consecutive quarters of negative growth - but final figures for the July-September period put the economy back on the front foot with growth of 1 percent.

-Though exports have taken a hit from China's slowdown, and wage growth is lackluster, the world's third-largest economy hadn't been behaving like it was on the ropes.
+Though exports have taken a hit from China's slowdown, and wage growth is lacklustre, the world's third-largest economy hadn't been behaving like it was on the ropes.

-The labor market is near full employment, with just 3.1 percent out of work, the lowest level in two decades.
+The labour market is near full employment, with just 3.1 percent out of work, the lowest level in two decades.

 Hotel occupancy rates are also high.
 They recently averaged 90 percent in Nagoya, the central Japanese city that carmaker Toyota calls home.